BlackErik/MineSweeper/README.md

 TODO :

-figure out logic for uncovering large spaces on click instead of just one square
+revise logic for uncovering large spaces on click instead of just one square

 no mines on first click